ReBarrington/Sprint-Challenge-React-Wars/Answers.md

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

 A "side effect" is anything that affects something outside the scope of the function being executed.
 These can be, say, a network request, which has your code communicating with a third party (and thus making the request, causing logs to be recorded, caches to be saved or updated, all sorts of effects that are outside the function.
+Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
+The Effect Hook lets you perform side effects in function components.